Skip to content

 def calculate_vari(optical: xr.Dataset) -> xr.DataArray:

-"""Calculate VARI (Visible Atmospherically Resistant Index) from an xarray Dataset containing spectral bands.
+"""Calculate VARI (Visible Atmospherically Resistant Index) from spectral bands.

 Args: